Facts

 Electricity output

-In 2021, investments in the Daugava HPPs’ assets amounted to EUR 16.2 million, including EUR 11.7 million invested in the programme for the reconstruction of hydropower units, which will ensure their operation for more than 40 years.
-The programme provides for the reconstruction of 11 hydropower units that have not been reconstructed yet, of which seven were commissioned by the end of 2021.
-The total cost of the programme will exceed EUR 260 million.
-Investments of almost EUR 200 million were already made by the end of 2021.
+In 2023, investments in the Daugava HPPs’ assets amounted to EUR 17.4 million, including EUR 8.2 million invested in the programme for the reconstruction of hydropower units, which will ensure their operation for more than 40 years.
+By the end of 2023, eight hydropower units have been commissioned, and activities for reconstruction of the remaining three hydropower units were carried out.

-Replacement of outdated hydro turbines contributes to an increase in their capacity, efficiency rate and electricity output.
+Replacement of outdated hydro turbines contributes to an increase in the Daugava HPPs’ capacity, efficiency rate and a decrease in water consumption per 1 kWh.
 This promotes reliable, efficient and competitive operations of the Daugava HPPs within the overall energy system and in the electricity market.
 More efficient use of water resources mitigates the negative impact of the Group on climate change.
-In the reporting year, each megawatt hour of electricity generated by the Daugava HPPs reduced CO2 emissions by 0.384 tonnes, assuming that this energy would otherwise be generated in condensation mode at combined heat and power plants by using natural gas as fuel.
+In 2023, each megawatt hour of electricity generated by the Daugava HPPs reduced CO2 emissions by 0.379 tonnes, assuming that this energy would otherwise be generated in condensation mode at combined heat and power plants by using natural gas as fuel.

 Investments in the Daugava HPPs